mcbriandavids/reactjs-webpack-boilerp/Readme.md

 index.js
 index.scss

-You will node installed in your device e.g v16.13.2 was used
+You will have node installed in your device e.g v16.13.2 was used

 Install dependencies